gamesbook/pyprototypr/docs/manual_technical.rst

 triangle.

-If the polygon shows with the point to the top of the card, then it can be rotated, using the **rotate**, so that the flat side is parallel to the top.
+If the polygon shows with the point to the top of the card, then it can be rotated, using the **rotation**, so that the flat side is parallel to the top.
 The angle of rotation can be calculated by: 360° divided by (sides x 2).
 For example, an octagon will need to be rotated by an angle of 22.5°.